makersacademy/bowling-challenge-ruby/README.md

 21. Created test that checks frame num starts at 1.
 Created a start_game method that creates a Frame object with round = 1, and sets it to current_frame.
 22. REFACTOR: Game spec growing quickly, so split out init tests to nested describe block.
 23. Created test that checks end_frame creates a new frame obj that is distinct from old one, pushes old one into array of old frames, and changes frame num.
 Created relevant method (commit 9).
+24. Created test that checks user input.
+Created test that rolls a non-strike, then stores the old frame with a completed score in array.
+25. Created methods for above.
+Created stub that mocks a roll of a non strike across two rolls to pass tests (commit 10).

 Bowling Challenge in Ruby